Aeva/mollytime/README.md

 via a touch screen interface or a mouse.

-MollyTime is also intended to be useful for building stuff like simple MIDI sequencers and editors, but it currently *lacks* functionality that woud be useful for that (like editing tracker files or MIDI files).
+MollyTime is also intended to be useful for building stuff like simple MIDI sequencers and editors, but it currently *lacks* functionality that would be useful for that (like editing tracker files or MIDI files).

 Here are some examples of virtual MIDI controllers made with MollyTime: